IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 import Execute from "components/Execute.svelte";
 </script>

-The Bash shell provides you with a working space including files and directories.
+The terminal give you access to a working space including files and directories.

 A very useful command is `ls`, that **l**i**s**ts the content of a directory.
 In your Unix terminal on the right, type `ls` and then press <kbd>Enter</kbd>: